 Communication has been around since the very beginning of time.
 Back in the old days, cavemen would lumber around possibly ‘oooing’ at one another and would become entranced by little things, such as fire or rain.
-While we have progressed (and digressed) from that time.
-(Our sophisticated language has become rather simplistic with using the letter ‘r’ instead of taking the time to spelling out ‘are’ and forgetting various capitalisation rules.
-We also have to remember that using emojis are not entirely helpful in day-to-day life – especially during the interview process or, later, the work day, (🤔👍😍🤷).
+We have long since progressed … and digressed from that time.
+Why digressed?
+Let’s face it, our sophisticated language has become rather simplistic with using the letter ‘r’ instead of taking the time to spelling out ‘are’ and forgetting various capitalisation rules.
+We also have to remember that using emojis, although fun, are not entirely helpful in day-to-day life – especially during the interview process and certainly difficult to use once we eventually are highered, (🤔👍😍🤷).
 So, you may be asking yourself, what is the proper way of communicating – that is, without the need of tea, crumpets and the Queen?

 Clarity: It’s important to stay brief and specific.
 This is true for written and verbal communication.
 No one wants to hear a long story of how you went from point A to B with I, J, K, in the middle.
 If you truly have problems communicating, don’t forget you can always resort to smoke signals.

 Body Language/Nonverbal Communication: Body language and nonverbal communication is another important feature when it comes to interviewing and the workplace.
 Everything from your posture, crossed legs, mannerisms, even facial expressions can be interpreted to what kind of person you are.
-Think about it, are you more likely to hire a person who is a slouch and wrings his fingers or someone with their shoulders back and perceived relaxed?
+Think about it, are you more likely to hire a person who is a slouch and wrings his fingers or someone with their shoulders back perceiving to be relaxed?

 Eye contact: Eye contact is a must.
 Anyone who cannot keep eye contact is typically classified as deceitful.
 Eye contact tells the interviewer or boss that you understand the requirements of the job and are trustworthy.
 Meanwhile, if you are on team shifty eyes … well, let’s just say you may soon have a permanent home in the local police office.